sesispla/generator-kubegen/readme.md

 # Yeoman generator for you Kubernetes boilerplate code

-kubegen is a tool aims to simplify your Kubernetes day-to-day, writing the boilerplate code for you and letting you focus on the important things.
+kubegen is a tool that aims to simplify your Kubernetes day-to-day, writing the boilerplate code for you and letting you focus on the important things.

-kubegen is a Yeoman generator, so you'll need to have npm installed.
+kubegen is a [Yeoman](http://yeoman.io) generator, so you'll need to have [NodeJS](https://nodejs.org/) installed.

 # Installation